DJDanl/cpp-docs.pt-br/docs/mfc/reference/cfontholder-class.md

 ### <a name="parameters"></a>Parâmetros

 *pNewFont*<br/>
-Ponteiro para o novo `IFont` interface.
+Ponteiro para a nova `IFont` interface.

 ## <a name="see-also"></a>Consulte também